agilepro/software-craftsmanship/docs/Coding/Streams vs Strings/streaming-xml.md

 :::tip[Key Takeaway]

 Never put XML in a string.
+Instead, stream data from file or other source directly to the parser.
+Stream the DOM directly to output stream.

 :::